 In reality, Blake deserves a medal.
 He flatted in the first of four 12km hilly circuits and had to chase back on with a herculean effort.
 It was then another day of bombing the descents, carrying momentum into the hills, and then sag-climbing the absolute crap out of them (I’ve gotten really good at it).

-The biggest worry of today was the cut-off, which was similar to yesterday in that if we were more than 6 minutes behind the lead group going into the third to last climb at around 67km in, we would be cut and forced to abandon.
+The biggest worry of that day was the cut-off, which was similar to yesterday in that if we were more than 6 minutes behind the lead group going into the third to last climb at around 67km in, we would be cut and forced to abandon.

 We stuck in, and despite bouts of illness, stomach pains, fevers, and being just plain wasted from having to shock our systems with this much racing at altitude, we made the time cut, and were able to ride the whole course, which included two reps up the famous “Wall of Kigali,” an absolutely brutal cobbled climb that rivals any of the Belgian Bergs as far as difficulty.